typoman/vimconfig/README.md

 `b` previous word\
 `[s` previous bad spelling\
 `''` previous cursor position, or you can use ``` `` ``` \
-`fa` find the next character 'a' on the current line, use ';' to move to next one\
+`fa` find the next character 'a' on the current line using easy motion, then type the highlighted character to jump, use ';' to move to next one\
 `ta` find the previous character 'a' on the current line\
 `42gg` line 42\
 `ma` mark the position of cursor and store it in `a`\